Policy

 New York City Hall Douglas Sacha/Getty Images

-From Koch to Dinkins to Bloomberg to de Blasio, every mayoral administration over the past 45 years has endured a corruption investigation, and the Eric Adams administration recently joined the ranks.
-Over the years, few mayors under investigation have resigned: Jimmy Walker, mayor from 1926 to 1932 and part of the corrupt Tammany Hall group.
-And he wasn’t even indicted.
+From Koch to Dinkins to Bloomberg to de Blasio, every mayoral administration over the past 45 years has endured a corruption investigation.
+Over the years, few mayors under investigation have resigned: Jimmy Walker, Tammany Hall mayor from 1926 to 1932 resigned, and he wasn’t even indicted.
 In 1950, William O’Dwyer resigned amid a police corruption scandal.